-- APPCN Match date: Wednesday, February 16, 2022 (see APPCN website for more information)
+- APPCN match date: TBD February 2023 (see APPCN website for more information)

 - Format: full-time

-Our clinical postdoctoral fellowship in Neuropsychology is focused on assessment, treatment and consultation regarding adult rehabilitation populations with a wide range of injuries, illnesses, disabilities and acute and chronic health conditions, as well as the development of skills in teaching/supervision, research and practice management.
-The mission of the training program is to provide an organized sequence of experiential and didactic education and training activities with focused supervision and mentoring in order to develop advanced competencies in the specialty area of Neuropsychology sufficient for independent practice, eligibility for board certification (ABPP-CN), and leadership in patient care and research.
+Our clinical postdoctoral fellowship in neuropsychology focuses on assessment, treatment and consultation regarding adult rehabilitation populations with a wide range of injuries, illnesses, disabilities, acute and chronic health conditions, as well as development of skills in teaching/supervision, research and practice management.
+The training program's mission is to provide an organized sequence of experiential and didactic education and training activities with focused supervision and mentoring in order to develop advanced competencies in the specialty area of neuropsychology sufficient for independent practice, eligibility for board certification (ABPP-CN), and leadership in patient care and research.

-Fellows will provide direct assessment and treatment to rehabilitation inpatients and outpatients, working closely with rehabilitation teams, will engage in consultation with other health care providers, and will participate in practice management activities.
-Fellows will participate in supervision to psychology externs and psychometricians.
-Fellows will also attend the weekly didactic and monthly seminars within the Division for Rehabilitation Psychology and Neuropsychology, the Department of PM&R, and the Kennedy-Krieger institute, and will work closely with their mentors to develop participation in clinical research enterprises at Johns Hopkins.
+Fellows will provide direct assessment and treatment for rehabilitation inpatients and outpatients, work closely with rehabilitation teams, engage in consultation with other health care providers, and participate in practice management activities.
+Fellows will also participate in supervision of psychology externs and psychometricians.
+Fellows will attend the weekly didactic and monthly seminars within the Division for Rehabilitation Psychology and Neuropsychology, the Department of PM&R, and the Kennedy-Krieger Institute, and will work closely with their mentors to develop participation in clinical research enterprises at Johns Hopkins.

 - A doctoral degree in clinical or counseling psychology (Ph.D. or Psy.D.) from an APA-accredited program, and including an APA-accredited internship

-- Supervised experience providing psychological assessment and intervention services in the area of Neuropsychology
+- Supervised experience providing psychological assessment and intervention services in neuropsychology

 - Participation in relevant professional organizations

-All materials must be submitted through our online Application Portal and include:
+All application materials must be submitted through our portal.
+Materials include:

-- Graduate transcripts (Unofficial transcripts are acceptable at the application stage.
-Official transcripts will be requested if an offer is extended.)
+- Unofficial graduate transcripts (official transcripts will be requested if an offer is extended)